Crew Forgets To Raise Gear

 Key Takeaways:

-• An Air India A320 flight was diverted after its crew failed to retract the landing gear post-takeoff.
+• An Air India A320 flight was diverted after the crew failed to retract the landing gear following takeoff, leading to significantly increased fuel consumption and reduced performance.

 See a mistake?
 Contact us.